Bleecker Street: Landmarks

 In addition, there are several Federal architecture-style row houses at 7 to 13 and 21 to 25 Bleecker Street on easternmost block of Bleecker Street, in NoHo between Lafayette Street and the Bowery.
 21 and 29 Bleecker Street were also once the home of the National Florence Crittenton Mission, providing a home for "fallen women".
 21 Bleecker Street's entrance now bears the lettering "Florence Night Mission", described by The New York Times in 1883 as "a row of houses of the lowest character".
 The National Florence Crittenton Mission was an organization established in 1883 by Charles N. Crittenton.
 It attempted to reform prostitutes and unwed pregnant women through the creation of establishments where they were to live and learn skills.

-The building at 58 Bleecker Street (formerly 64 Bleecker Street) was built in 1823 for James Roosevelt, great-grandfather of president Franklin Delano Roosevelt.
-It was there that Elizabeth Blackwell, America's first female doctor, established a clinic with her sister Emily.
+The building at 58 Bleecker Street (formerly 64 Bleecker Street) was built in 1823 for James Roosevelt, great-grandfather of President Franklin Delano Roosevelt.
+It was there that Elizabeth Blackwell, America's first female physician, established a clinic with her sister Emily.

-Across the street from the former home of the National Florence Crittenton Mission is both the headquarters of Planned Parenthood, and the Catholic Sheen Center, immediately adjacent to it.
+Across the street from the former home of the National Florence Crittenton Mission is both the headquarters of Planned Parenthood and the Catholic Sheen Center, immediately adjacent to it.
 Bleecker Street now features the Margaret Sanger Square, at the intersection with Mott Street.
-Bleecker Street was the original home of Sanger's Birth Control Clinical Research Bureau, operated from another building from 1930 to 1973.
+Bleecker Street was the original home of Sanger's Birth Control Clinical Research Bureau, which operated in another building from 1930 to 1973.
 The street features in the 2020 drama film Never Rarely Sometimes Always, written and directed by Eliza Hittman.